 Alternatively, book yourself on to a Stirling walking tour!

-If one of the above tours is a little out of your price range, the Willy Wallace hostel also runs a free (tip-based) walking tour but this is only for guests.
+If the above tours is a little out of your price range, the Willy Wallace hostel also runs a free (tip-based) walking tour but this is only for guests.
 You must sign up the day before and be ready when the tour leaves, around 10 am.

 Where to stay in Stirling: